Persistent pain doesn’t always mean you need surgery.

 Every evaluation and procedure is performed by Dr. Bernhardt

-Real-time ultrasound is used to improve diagnostic precision and procedural accuracy.. • • Treatment plans are individualized rather than protocol driven.
+Real-time ultrasound is used when it improves diagnostic precision or procedural accuracy.
+Treatment plans are individualized rather than protocol-driven.

-Appointments are designed to answer why you’re still hurting,
+Appointments are designed to clarify why you are still hurting—

 Treatment is individualized rather than protocol driven.